thiagoesteves/deployex/README.md

  The new version of the application is downloaded and unpacked into the `new` service folder, ready for deployment.
 2. *__Check if the release contain a hot-upgrade or full deployment:__*
  DeployEx will check the release file received and if it is a hot-upgrade, goes to the step 3 .
+3. *__Run pre_commands:__*
+ Before executing the hot-upgrade, DeployEx will attempt to run any pre_commands (if set) using the `new` service folder.
-3. *__Execute the Hotupgrade checks and verification__*
+4. *__Execute the Hotupgrade checks and verification__*
  DeployEx will try to run the hotupgrade sequence and if succeeds, it makes the changes permanent.
-Inc ase of failure, it tries to execute a full deployment with the same release file.
+In any case of failure, it tries to execute a full deployment with the same release file.